 Patagonia Sun Mask

-- Ultralight 94% polyester/6% elastane jersey wicks moisture, dries quickly and feels smooth against the skin; with Polygiene® permanent odor control and 50+ UPF sun protection.
-Fair Trade Certified™ sewing
+- Ultralight 94% polyester (35% recycled)/6% elastane jersey wicks moisture, dries quickly and feels smooth against the skin; with Polygiene® permanent odor control and 50+ UPF sun protection; Fair Trade Certified™ sewn

 - Tapered design covers the neck and stays put without constriction or tight spots